 Generally, a child support order will be established within 90-180 days.
-Several factors may delay the establishment process: the noncustodial parent lives out of state, cannot be located and served with a summons, is incarcerated, fails to appear for a settlement conference or a court hearing, or if there are problems verifying income.
+Several factors may delay the establishment process: the noncustodial party lives out of state, cannot be located and served with a summons, is incarcerated, fails to appear for a settlement conference or a court hearing, or if there are problems verifying income.
 If the parents are willing to cooperate with each other and can provide all necessary and useful information at the beginning of the case, the case can be registered more quickly and proceed to a hearing or agreement quickly.

 A person must be personally served with the notice of the proceedings to establish child support.
-Current and accurate information about the non-custodial parent’s residence and mailing address is essential.
+Current and accurate information about the non-custodial party’s residence and mailing address is essential.
 The longer it takes to locate and personally serve the person, the longer it will take to establish a child support order.
 The Child Support Administration and your local child support office are required to follow all deadlines set by federal regulations and Maryland statute for processing your case.
 When one of the parents lives in another state, the other state’s statutes and regulations also affect how long it takes to complete each step in the process.

-- Lives out of state
+Lives out of state

 Is not working

-- Works under assumed names or multiple Social Security numbers
+Works under assumed names or multiple Social Security numbers

-- Changes jobs often
+Changes jobs often

 Works for cash

 Your child support office has lawyers who will take your case to court, so you may not need to hire an attorney.
-Your local child support office will ask the court to order current child support as well as genetic testing costs, medical support and a provision for an immediate income withholding from the non-custodial parent’s wages.
+Your local child support office will ask the court to order current child support as well as genetic testing costs, medical support and a provision for an immediate income withholding from the non-custodial party’s wages.

 In order for the child support agency to collect child support or enforce an obligation, there must be a court order, signed by a judge.
 If your agreement has been incorporated into a court order or divorce decree, it can be enforced.
 Otherwise, your separation agreement may be used as a piece of evidence in requesting the court to establish a child support order.
 You may use private legal counsel to enforce the written contractual agreement between you and the other parent.

-Maryland uses an income shares model for its child support guidelines.
-The guidelines take into account the income of both parents, number of children, cost of health insurance for the child(ren), current child support being paid for other children, alimony being paid, alimony being received, the cost of daycare, and extraordinary medical expenses of the child(ren).
+Maryland uses an income share model for its child support guidelines.
+The guidelines also take into account the income of both parents, number of children, cost of health insurance for the child(ren), current child support being paid for other child(ren), alimony being paid, alimony being received, the cost of daycare, and the cost of extraordinary medical expenses for the child(ren).

-If the custodial parent receives Temporary Cash Assistance (TCA), any child support payments collected will be kept by the state as reimbursement for that benefit.
-If the custodial parent no longer receives TCA, the current support as well as any payments made on arrears due will be sent to the custodial parent.
-If the custodial parent has never received Temporary Cash Assistance payments, all monies collected will be sent to the custodial parent.
+If the custodial party receives Temporary Cash Assistance (TCA), any child support payments collected will be kept by the state as reimbursement for that benefit.
+If the custodial party no longer receives TCA, the current support as well as any payments made on arrears due will be sent to the custodial party.
+If the custodial party has never received Temporary Cash Assistance payments, all monies collected will be sent to the custodial party.
 Payments will be deposited directly into the bank account, or mailed.
-Contact the Customer Care Center at 1-800-332-6347 to apply for direct deposit of child support payments.
-The Maryland Child Support Enforcement Administration (CSEA) automatically enrolls customers in the Electronic Payment Issuance Card (EPiC) program.
-The EPiC card is a VISA debit card.
-If you have a checking account and would prefer to receive your child support payment via direct deposit you may download the form from our Forms webpage or call 1-800-332-6347 to request a direct deposit form.
-You may also pick up this form at your local child support office.
-EPiC provides access to your funds 24 hours a day, 7 days a week.
-You can use your EPiC to make purchases everywhere Visa debit cards are accepted.
-You will also have cash access via PIN-based point-of-sale (POS) terminals and ATMs.
-Here’s how the cards will work:
+Contact the Customer Care Center at 1-800-332-6347 (TTY 1-800-735-2258) to apply for direct deposit of child support payments.

 Once you select to receive your child support payments via EPiC, Bank of America will create an account in your name.